sgcharts13/charts/README.md

-# spotify_sg
+# charts
-A linked website to the top 200 charts for Singapore on Spotify.
+A linked website to the top charts for Singapore on Spotify and the movies.